mrdbourke/pytorch-deep-learning/SETUP.md

 If you'd like to make a copy of the notebook and store it on your Google Drive, you can press the "Copy to Drive" button.

+### Opening a notebook in Google Colab with a link

-You can also enter a notebook link from GitHub directly in Google Colab and get the same result.
+You can also enter any notebook link from GitHub directly in Google Colab and get the same result.

 ![open a course notebook in Google Colab via GitHub link](https://raw.githubusercontent.com/mrdbourke/pytorch-deep-learning/main/images/setup-open-notebook-in-colab-via-link.png)